Ricardo Viveros (footballer, born 1975)

-Ricardo Javier Viveros Kilman (born 21 April 1975) is a former Chilean footballer.
+Ricardo Javier Viveros Kilman (born 21 April 1975) is a Chilean former professional footballer who played as a forward.
+He is the current manager of Universidad de Concepción's youth team.

-Career
+Playing career

-He played for clubs like Colo-Colo, Universidad de Concepción and Argentinos Juniors.
+Viveros played for clubs like Colo-Colo, Universidad de Concepción and Argentinos Juniors.

+Coaching career

 Following his retirement, he worked for Universidad de Concepción both as coach of the youth ranks and the assistant coach of Yuri Fernández.
 In August 2019, he assumed as the head coach of Nacimiento CSDC in the Chilean Tercera B.

+In May 2026, Viveros assumed as interim coach of Universidad de Concepción after Leonardo Ramos resigned.
+On 19 June, he was confirmed as the head coach.
+On 4 August, he returned to coach the youth ranks.

 Personal life

-He is the nephew of the Chilean former international footballer Gustavo Viveros and the cousin of the also former footballer Juan Francisco Viveros.
+He is the nephew of the Chilean former international footballer Gustavo Viveros and the cousin of former footballer Juan Francisco Viveros.